mitin001/transcriber/blog/computer-networks-tanenbaum/reading-along/wikipedia-base64.md

 > One of its uses is the ability to embed image files or other binary assets inside textual assets such as HTML and CSS files.

-SMTP was particularly limited in its original implementation and necessitated the base64 workaround for email users to be able to send media files or even files with special characters as attachments.
+SMTP was particularly limited in its original implementation and necessitated the base64 workaround for email users to be able to send media files or files in other languages as attachments.
+(French, Russian, Chinese, and other languages all use *special characters* from the point of view of 7-bit ASCII.)

 > SMTP – in its original form – was designed to transport 7-bit ASCII characters only.
 Encoding an attachment as Base64 before sending, and then decoding when received, assures older SMTP servers will not interfere with the attachment.